Viktoo/SVG.chat/README.md

 # SVG.chat - AI-Powered SVG Icon Generator

-SVG.chat allows you to create custom SVG icons and art using Claude 3.7 Sonnet AI.
-Simply describe the icon you want, and the AI will generate it for you.
+SVG.chat is a free and open source design tool allowing you to create custom SVG icons and art using Claude 3.7 Sonnet AI.
+Simply describe the icon you want, and AI will generate it for you.

 ![SVG.chat Screenshot](https://github.com/Viktoo/SVG.chat/raw/main/public/svg_chat_demo_screenshot.png)